nmittal29/CMPS_290S_PaperReview/What is blog all about.md

 2.	<b>LOCAL_SERIAL</b> : where paxos consensus protocol will run on local datacenter.

 <p align="justify">
-Serial reads allows reading the current (and possibly uncommitted) data.
-If a SERIAL read finds an uncommitted LWT in progress, Cassandra performs a read repair as part of the commit.
+SERIAL reads allows reading the current (and possibly uncommitted) data.
+If a SERIAL read finds an uncommitted LWT in progress, Cassandra performs a read repair as part of the SERIAL read.
 </p>

 ## Vector Clocks

 <p align="justify">
-Vector Clocks are used to determine whether pairs of events are causally related in in distributed systems.
+Vector Clocks are used to determine whether pairs of events are causally related in a distributed system.
 Timestamps are generated for each event in the system, and their causal relationship is determined by comparing those timestamps.
 The timestamp for an event is vector of numbers, with each number corresponding to a process.
 Each process knows its position in the vector.
 </p>